Man accused of bringing weapon on CMS campus claims he was protecting his daughter

-CHARLOTTE (QUEEN CITY NEWS) — Queen City News is learning more about a Charlotte man who is accused of bringing a knife to a Charlotte Mecklenburg School.
+HUNTERSVILLE, N.C.
+(QUEEN CITY NEWS) — Queen City News is learning more about a Charlotte man who is accused of bringing a knife to a high school campus.

 Luis Antoni Berry is accused of bringing a pocketknife on campus around dismissal time at North Mecklenburg High School Monday afternoon.